 I love that you can record at home.
-It’s what I used to do for demo’s and singles.
+It’s what I used to do for demos and singles.
 Had some good sounds recorded in the house.
 But if you pay what we charge £15 per hour you get access to excellent industry standard microphone’s, guitar amp’s, drum kit to make a big noise which you wouldn’t be able to do in your house.
-Plus my years of experience which all counts.
+Plus, my years of experience which all counts.

 Interview by Gary Alikivi January 2019.

 Contact Martin on 0191 456 3917